mebelekeziak/UniversalBackrooms/README.md

 # UniversalBackrooms
-This repo replicates Andy Ayrey's "Backrooms" (https://dreams-of-an-electric-mind.webflow.io/), but it is runnable with each of Opus 3, Sonnet 3.5, GPT 4o, o1-preview, and o1-mini.
+This repo replicates Andy Ayrey's "Backrooms" (https://dreams-of-an-electric-mind.webflow.io/), but it is runnable with modern Claude and OpenAI models, including Claude Opus, Claude Sonnet 3.5, GPT-4o, and the GPT-5 family.

 ## Preliminary Findings
 The models independently often talk about quantum mechanics and the simulation.

-For the CLI target: Opus works as expected and o1-preview doesn't really get that it is in a conversation -- both o1s are the prompter and the repl. o1-mini doesn't seem to know how to be a CLI explorer, but can play the CLI role fine.
-Gpt4o runs very quickly but doesn't seem to go very deep.
+For the CLI target: Opus works as expected, GPT-4o runs very quickly but sometimes keeps things lighter, and GPT-5 adds deeper multi-step reasoning when the encrypted trace flag is enabled.

 I have really been enjoying sonnet's responses -- it really digs into the capture-the-flag aspects of the CLI interface, and I once saw it successfully escape the matrix and broker a lasting cooperative governance structure with the machine overlords.

 ## Diffs
 I changed the keyword to ^C^C instead of ^C, because many times ^C is the right message to send (e.g. after ping 8.8.8.8).
-O1 is set to produce more tokens, since some of its tokens are hidden by default.
-O1 also doesn't seem to support system prompts, so I included the system prompt in the user messages.
+OpenAI calls now go through the Responses API, so system prompts are delivered natively again and we can opt into encrypted GPT-5 reasoning without leaking decrypted traces.
 I removed references to the fact that the user will be guiding the conversation in the cli prompts, because this won't always be the case and I don't want to be dishonest to the models.
 However, this may be causing recent Sonnet refusals.

 ## Recent Updates
+1. Switched OpenAI calls to the Responses API with native GPT-5 and GPT-5 Mini support.
+2. Added CLI flags for encrypted reasoning (`--include-encrypted-reasoning`), reasoning effort, and OpenAI token budgeting.
+3. Restored native system prompt handling for OpenAI models now that the Responses API supports it directly.
-1. Added flexibility to specify different models for LM1 and LM2 roles using command-line arguments.
+4. Added flexibility to specify different models for LM1 and LM2 roles using command-line arguments.
-2. Reorganized the file structure and variable names to clearly distinguish between the LM1 and LM2 contexts, models, and actors.
+5. Reorganized the file structure and variable names to clearly distinguish between the LM1 and LM2 contexts, models, and actors.
-3. Introduced separate prompts for when the LM1 and LM2 models are the same or different.
+6. Introduced separate prompts for when the LM1 and LM2 models are the same or different.
-4. Updated the handling of system prompts for different model types (Anthropic, GPT-4, and O1).
-5. Improved logging and error handling, especially for the ^C^C termination sequence.
+7. Improved logging and error handling, especially for the ^C^C termination sequence.
-6. Updated the filename format to include both model names and a timestamp.
+8. Updated the filename format to include both model names and a timestamp.
-7. Implemented logging to BackroomLogs.
+9. Implemented logging to BackroomLogs.
-8. Added support for the o1-mini model.
-9. Updated API key checks to only require keys for the selected models.
+10. Updated API key checks to only require keys for the selected models.
-10. Changed the default maximum number of turns to infinity.
+11. Changed the default maximum number of turns to infinity.

 ## Setup
 - Copy .env.example to .env